 I went from living to existing

 My personal road to health and happiness began when I was too young to have any notion of what was happening to or within me.
-I was bullied by an older brother who very much needed to be an only child and I had distant parents, for various reasons that I won't go into as I love them both with all my heart and don't wish to disparage them here.
-I have done my processing, understanding and forgiveness and am at peace with it all now.
-But those early years affected me in ways that I had no idea were even possible, from things that I would consider standard, simple parenting to more in-depth aggressive neglect as well as physical and mental abuse, all that caused me severe emotional and physical disruption as I grew.
+I was bullied by an older brother who very much needed to be an only child and I had 'distant' and aggressive parents, who I love very much but whose style of parenting was very far from what I needed then.
+Those early years affected me in ways that I had no idea were even possible, from things that I would consider standard, simple parenting to more in-depth aggressive moments, as well as physical and mental abuse, all that caused me severe emotional and physical disruption as I grew and developed.

 A spider sat down beside her

 Then in 2011 I moved to Australia with the aim of cleaning up my lifestyle.
 No more constant partying, no more constant working, I'd be healthy and happy at long last.
 3 months after arriving, while lazing on Coogee beach I was bitten by a sand spider.
 The smallest little thing you ever did see was about to have the largest impact on me.
 A wake up call of monumental size as within a few hours my leg was swollen so badly that I was limping, it hurt to stand up and I could barely sit down, the swelling was so substantial I'd never seen anything like it and in true Aussie style the Doctor in his laid back drawl informed me I had had been bitten by a bacteria riddled bug and that I had contracted Lyme Disease.
 Both horrified and having no idea what Lyme Disease was I happily took his (what I later found out to be incorrect) antibiotics and watched the swelling in my leg disappear with not a thought given to what Lyme Disease was as the Doctor had seemed so casual about it all.
 How bad could it be, huh?